DataIntellectTech/TorQ-Crypto/docs/gateway.md

 ##### Additional Information:

-It is important to note that using syncexec to execute these inbuilt functions across the RDB and HDB simultaneously may not alway produce logical results.
+It is important to note that using syncexec to execute these inbuilt functions across the RDB and HDB simultaneously may not always produce logical results.
 This is because syncexec runs the function independently on each processes and will raze the results.